demirantay/notebook/cheatsheet/redis.md

 # Redis Chetsheet

-All the commands you must know: (There may be new commands added to the tech.
-View [updated version here](https://redis.io/commands#))
+All the commands you must know: (There are a lot more commands to redis to [view them all click here](https://redis.io/commands#))

 ### Config